ProgressNS/sidekick-docs/user-guide/enterprise-auth/oauth2.md

 	![client secret](/images/enterprise-auth/client-secret.png)

 In order to test the log in process, Azure Active Directory will need a user.
-To add a user, go to Active Directory, click **Users and Groups**, then **All Users**, and finally **New User**.
+To assing a user to this enterprise application, click on "Assign a user for testing" in the quick start or "Users and groups" in the enterprise application sub-navigation.
 For testing purposes, you could add yourself.

 ### Providing OAuth 2 form values for Azure